 Child Sexual Exploitation: is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
+CSE can occur over time or be a one-off occurrence, and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media.

-Neglect and Acts of Omission: is when a vulnerable adult or child does not have their basic needs met, such as adequate food or warmth or help with personal hygiene.
+Neglect and Acts of Omission: is when a vulnerable adult or child does not have their basic needs met through a persistent failure to address their physical or psychological needs, this can include failure to provide adequate food or warmth or help with personal hygiene.
 It may also include inadequate shelter including exclusion from home or abandonment, failure to ensure adequate supervision including the use of inadequate carers, or the failure to ensure access to appropriate medical care or treatment.
 Signs might include deteriorating health, appearance or mood.